ThioJoe/Windows-Super-God-Mode/README.md

 - `-DontGroupTasks`: Prevent grouping task shortcuts by application name
 - `-UseAlternativeCategoryNames`: Use alternative category names for task links
 - `-AllURLProtocols`: Include third-party URL protocols from installed software
+- `-DeepScanHiddenLinks`: Scans for hidden links in all files in the install directory of non-appx-package apps, otherwise only the main binary file is searched.
 - `-CollectExtraURLProtocolInfo`: Collect additional information about URL protocols
+- `-AllowDuplicateDeepLink`: Will not skip Deep Link shortcuts that are exactly the same as an existing task link

 #### Control Output